 Taxpayer First Act

 When the IRS issues formal guidance on implementing this new law, the above date may change.
-The IRS has the authority to penalize any employer who does not file electronically if they meet the threshold of 10 in 2022.
+The IRS has the authority to penalize any employer who does not file electronically if they meet the threshold.

 Choices of how to file electronically